top of page

 QB | COLORADO | 6’2 | 215

-Strengths: Sanders is a plus athlete who adds value as a scrambler.
-He has zip on short concepts and looks comfortable delivering the ball in traffic.
+Strengths: Sanders is a solid athlete who can improvise.
+He has good zip on short concepts and looks comfortable delivering in traffic.
 When protected, Sanders is an accurate thrower who can pick defenses apart.
-He’s trustworthy when the game is on the line.
-What I love about Sanders is his ability to take hits.
-He’s super tough and accustomed to navigating a muddy pocket Weaknesses: Sanders needs to get rid of the ball quicker.
-He’s prone to taking bad sacks.
-His arm strength will get the job done, but he’s not a guy who will make every throw.
-Bottom Line: Sanders needs to learn to play more on time, but his natural playmaking and processing skills are good.
+He’s reliable in high-pressure moments.
+Sanders is tough—he takes hits and stays poised in a muddy pocket.
+Weaknesses: Sanders needs to get the ball out quicker and is prone to taking unnecessary sacks.
+His arm strength is serviceable, but lacks the velocity to make every throw.
+Bottom Line: Sanders has more physical limitations than you'd prefer for a top pick, but his natural playmaking and processing give him a good opportunity to become an NFL starter.

 Geno Smith